bluluke/katas/README.md

 boolean_to_string: takes boolean input and returns boolean value as a string.

 ## Java Kata Descriptions:

+doublesString: returns string containing each character from input string doubled.

 removesLowest: returns new array with lowest int from input array removed.